1947 Jerusalem riots

-The 1947 Jerusalem Riots occurred following the vote in the UN General Assembly in favour of the 1947 UN Partition Plan on 29 November 1947.
+The 1947 Jerusalem Riots were a series of riots which occurred following the vote in the UN General Assembly in favour of the 1947 UN Partition Plan on 2 December 1947.

-The Arab Higher Committee declared a three-day strike and public protest to begin on 2 December 1947, in protest at the vote.
-Arabs marching to Zion Square on December 2 were stopped by the British, and the Arabs instead turned towards the commercial center of the City at Mamilla and Jaffa Road, burning many buildings and shops.
+The Arab League declared a three-day strike and public protest to begin on 2 December 1947, in protest at the vote.
+Arabs burned many buildings and shops.
 Violence continued for two more days, with a number of Jewish neighborhoods being attacked.